Contribute to PostgreSQL by Testing

 PGDay Lowlands invites the community to contribute to the next PostgreSQL major version

-PostgreSQL 18 Beta 2 was released on the 17th of July.
+PostgreSQL 18 RC1 was released on the 4th of September, and being a release candidate, it's getting really close to the official major release.
 We invite you to test it and give your feedback to us and to the PostgreSQL developers before the official release.

 What’s in for you?